Thompson’s water seal doesn’t have a colorful finish. So, can you paint over it to improve its color?

-You can paint over Thompson water seal but you need to do a lot of prep work to condition the water seal enough to accept the paint.
-To do this, you need to allow the water seal to dry.
-Then you’ll need to sand and prime the Thompson water seal before applying the paint.
+You can paint over Thompson’s water seal but you need to do a lot of prep work to condition its finish enough to accept the paint.
+To do this, you need to allow the sealer to dry and then sand and prime it.

-If you don’t prep the water seal, the paint will not stick.
-The finish you’ll get will be inferior to the normal paint finish because Thompson water seal has a hydrophobic formula.
+If you don’t prep it, the paint will not stick.
+The finish you’ll get will be inferior to a normal finish because Thompson’s water seal has a hydrophobic formula.

-Paint doesn’t stick to Thompson water seal because the sealer has a hydrophobic formula that repels all types of liquids, including paints.
+Paint doesn’t stick to Thompson’s water seal because the sealer has a hydrophobic formula that repels all types of liquids.
 If you apply paint directly over it, the paint regardless of if oil or water-based will not stick.

-To make a paint stick to Thompson water seal, sand the top layer of the water seal off and prime the surface before applying the paint.
+To improve the adhesion, sand the top layer of the sealer off and prime the surface.
 This way, the paint has a primer coat to stick to.

-To know if paint sticks to Thompson water seal or not, you need to understand the purpose of Thompson water seal.
+To know why these two finishes aren’t compatible, you need to know the purpose of the sealer.
 Thompson’s water seal has moisture-blocking substances, the purpose of these substances is to repel any type of moisture.
 This means no liquid can penetrate or stick to its coating.
 This is done to protect the surface underneath from water.

-However, you can modify the water sealer to allow the paint to stick.
-To do this, sand and prime the water sealer before applying the paint.
-By sanding and priming the water seal, you provide an undercoat that the paint can bite into.
-This increases the adhesion between the Thompson water seal coat and the paint coat.
+However, you can sand and prime the sealer to provide an undercoat that the paint can bite into.
+This increases the adhesion between both finishes.

 How To Paint Over Thompson’s Water Seal?